 Follow these tips and tricks to optimize your Moodle website and boost its performance.

 - The Basic Tweaks

 - Increase MaxClients Memory Limit

 - Tools For Adjusting Moodle’s Performance

 The Basics Tweaks

 Before you undertake and further optimization techniques, it is important that you should first consider some of the basic things that may be the only cause of your website to run slow.

-Baseline Monitoring: If you are using in-house servers try monitoring the components of the systems that are the baseline of running Moodle.
+If you are using in-house servers try monitoring the components of the systems that are the baseline of running Moodle.
 If it’s a Linux operating system your server holds try LBS or use performance monitor for windows operating system.
-Once you get to gather the quantitative data about how your systems are performing, you can improve the performance of your Moodle website by making adjustments in system components such as RAM, Caching, and Disk Space etc.
+Once you get to gather the quantitative data about how your systems are performing, you can improve Moodle performance by making adjustments in system components such as RAM, Caching, and Disk Space etc.

 If you are using a windows server which has Apache installed, we suggest you to use the Apache Lounge build version.
 It is reported that this build of Apache has better performance and stability metrics than the official one.
 However, note that with this version, you will not be able to keep up with the official patches and releases of apache.